-The Board continued to use the same structure for determining performance-based variable cash compensation as in 2017, but increased the PBIT rate target from 15% to 17% as well as increased the PBIT rate required to achieve the maximum payout from 25% to 30%.
 The variable cash compensation for Messrs.
-Jagiela, Beecher and Gray is calculated by applying a weighted averaging formula of the performance of all divisions.
+Jagiela, Beecher and Gray was calculated by applying a revenue-weighted average formula of the performance of all divisions.
 The variable cash compensation formula for Messrs.
-Smith and Robbins is split equally between (a) the weighted average formula of the performance of all divisions and (b) the performance of their respective divisions (Semiconductor Test for Mr. Smith and Wireless Test for Mr. Robbins).
+Robbins, Smith and Vahey was split equally between (a) the weighted average formula of the performance of all divisions and (b) the performance of their respective divisions (Wireless Test for Mr. Robbins, Semiconductor Test for Mr. Smith and System Test for Mr. Vahey).